Biometric Cashless System and ParentPay

 What is a Cashless System?

-A cashless system is used for the payment of meals and trips, where no cash is taken at the point of sale.
+A cashless system is used for the payment of meals, where no cash is taken at the point of sale.
 Each student and member of staff using the system will be allocated an account, much like a bank account.
 This information is held on a secure server and stores details of individual cash balances, records cash spent and cash received, records where money has been spent, on what food and the exact date and time the money was spent.
 The cashless system can be accessed in several ways: through ParentPay, revaluation machines (for meals only) and Point Point locations in the area.

 How are students and staff recognised by the Biometric system?